nasa/Transform-to-Open-Science/Open_Science_Cookbook/Your_Teams_Open_Science_Journey.md

 **What is it?**

 Whether someone is looking to transition to a new way of conducting research or just getting started in their scientific career, TOPS aims to meet everyone where they are at on their open science journey.
 As such, one of TOPS' priorities is to develop and launch an open science curriculum that includes important definitions, tools, resources and best practices.
-You can learn more about the TOPS curriculum on our GitHub in [Area2_Capacity_Sharing](/docs/Area2_Capacity_Sharing/readme.md).
+You can learn more about the TOPS curriculum on [our GitHub](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/readme.md).
 Grab a few team members and walk through our curriculum together, and let us know how we can improve.

 **How do I get started?**